 training course.
 I passed.

 Previous Employment: Paperboy – 2 years.
-Fence Painter - 4 hrs.
+Fence Painter - 4 days.
 Hotel Bellboy - 4 weeks.
-Automotive repair apprentice – 4 months.
+Automotive body-repair apprentice – 4 months.
 Railroad Blockhouse Ice

 Chipper – 2 days.
 United States Air